skf-ai/moodle-karta-plugin/README.md

 ## Notes

 This plugin does not perform any server‑side communication yet.
 The chat window is purely client side and always replies with “Hi there”.
 Add your own AJAX calls within `chatbot.js` to connect to a real chatbot service.

+## Credits system

+Admins can allocate chat credits to each student from the Chatbot settings page.
+Each message/response pair consumes one credit which is tracked in the database.
+When a student runs out of credits the chat window will display a warning and no further questions can be sent until more credits are added by an admin.